Fraserburgh Lifeboat Station: History

-After a short period with the relief lifeboat John Russell (ON 699), a replacement lifeboat Duchess of Kent (ON 908) was placed at Fraserburgh.
+After a short period with the relief lifeboat John Russell (ON 699), the replacement lifeboat, Duchess of Kent (ON 908), was placed at Fraserburgh.
 She would serve 16 years at Fraserburgh, launching 46 times, and saving 11 lives.

 In 1970, Fraserburgh would suffer a second disaster.
-The Duchess of Kent was launched on 06:30 on 21 January 1970, into a force 8 to 9 gale, to the aid of the Danish fishing boat Opal, which was taking on water some 40 mi off Fraserburgh.
+The Duchess of Kent was launched on 06:30 on 21 January 1970, into a force 8/9 gale, to the aid of the Danish fishing boat Opal, which was taking on water some 40 mi off Fraserburgh.
 She arrived on scene at 11:00, to find the Opal in tow from a Russian trawler, and a number of other vessels, including the large Russian ship Victor Kingisepp standing by.
 Suddenly, a large wave lifted up the bow, and the lifeboat was capsized bow over stern.
 Great efforts were made to right the vessel by the crew of the Victor Kingisepp, which was achieved by 14:31, but too late to save the crew, with the exception of mechanic John Jackson Buchan, who had been thrown into the water, and was rescued from the upturned hull.
 It would be eight years later, in 1978, before another lifeboat would be placed at Fraserburgh.